 The best way to calibrate is with the Touchscreen Calibration app.
 You can download it from Google Play Market for free and use it to calibrate the screen on any Android smartphone.
 The app will run several tests with different pressing scenarios.
 After you pass them, the screen will be automatically calibrated.

 Let’s take a closer look at how it works.

-How to use Touchscreen Calibration app to fix your touch screen on Android
+How to use the Touchscreen Calibration app to calibrate your touch screen on Android

 - First, install and run the Touchscreen Calibration app.

-- After launching the app, click the “Calibration” button.
+- After launching the app, tap the “Calibrate” button.

 - Follow the instructions on the test bar in the app.
-Continue until your device passes all tests.
+Continue until you pass all tests.

 - Once you have completed the tests, you’ll receive a notification that the calibration is complete.